 Those interested in this work created a group, which calls itself the Justice League of Greater Lansing Michigan.

-The group currently consists of members from All Saints Episcopal Church, First Presbyterian Church of Lansing, and Edgewood United Church in East Lansing.
+The Justice League currently consists of members from All Saints Episcopal Church, First Presbyterian Church of Lansing, and Edgewood United Church in East Lansing.

 In working to write a position piece to educate the community on reparations, Bryan worked with Dustin DuFort Petty and found examples of what they identify as systemic racism in our area.